 Wellington Management, Inc. (WMI) values involvement and investment in the local and global community.
 This "investment" goes well beyond real-estate deals.
 By using time and talents to become actively engaged in events and non-profit organizations, employees make a difference.
-Whether it is addressing a short-term need, such as providing the space for a non-profit service group, or painting a house for Habitat for Humanity, staff members are involved far beyond office walls.
+Whether it is addressing a business need, such as providing the space for a non-profit service group, or painting a house for Habitat for Humanity, staff members are involved far beyond office walls.

 As an organization, WMI engages in a number of company-wide worthy initiatives.
 For example,

 - Staff both raise money for and participate in the annual Minnesota Heart Walk.
 The company is proud that, since 2008, it has raised more than $175,000 for the American Heart Association.